dizukl/UKL-DIZApps/README.md

 Other Apps will follow.

-## Installation and Running
+## Downloading and Running
 ### Downloading
 Choose an archive file (**DIZApp01_\<timestamp\>.\<ext\>**) from the download folder of the UKL-DIZApps repository, download it and unpack it to a location of your choice.

+**CAUTION:** Be careful with the acess settings for the unpacked folder.
+Unintentional access to the app and its configuration may cause illegal access to your FHIR data.

 ### Running on Windows
 #### Simple Startup
 From the folder you unpacked the archive to just start the **DizApp01.exe** file.
 See below for the configuration opportunities.
 The DizApp01.exe file is a Windows console app that starts all components needed, including the Python environment and the Nginx server bundled here.

+Closing behaviour:
-DizApp01.exe also kills the corresponding Python and Nginx processes when being closed itself.
-CAUTION: This closing behaviour may fail on systems with a very high CPU load; Windows grants a 5 seconds period of time to finish the closing tasks.
+When being closed itself, DizApp01.exe also kills the corresponding Python and Nginx processes.
+This closing behaviour may fail on systems with a very high CPU load; Windows grants a 5 seconds period of time to finish the closing tasks.

 #### Windows Service
 DizApp01 may be executed as a Windows service.
 The root folder contains a **DizApp01Service.exe**.